undenuicap/descent/README.md

 [Ipopt](https://projects.coin-or.org/Ipopt) (or
-[Bonmin](https://projects.coin-or.org/Bonmin)) must be separately installed before attempting to build as Descent links to libipopt.so shared library.
+[Bonmin](https://projects.coin-or.org/Bonmin)) must be separately installed before attempting to build as Descent links to the libipopt.so shared library.

+It has only been tested on linux, but presumably would also work on macos, and potentially on windows in the right environment.

 ## Example